daytonaio/content/guides/20250126_sapat_guide.md

 ---
-title: 'Guide to Whisper AI and Sapat: Simplifying Transcription with AI model using Sapat'
+title: 'Guide to Whisper Model and Sapat: Simplifying Transcription with Whisper using Sapat'
 description:
   'A brief description of what the guide covers.
 The description should be a maximum of 160 characters.'
 date: 2025-01-26
 author: 'Jeffrey Whewhetu'
-tags: ['AI model', 'whisper model', 'transcription']
+tags: ['AI model', 'open source', 'transcription']
 ---

-# Guide to Whisper AI and Sapat: Simplifying Transcription with AI model using Sapat
+# Guide to Whisper Model and Sapat: Simplifying Transcription with Whisper using Sapat

 ## Introduction